Skip to main content

 Understanding what is missing at this price point helps set realistic expectations:

-• Data logging and historical trends — Budget monitors typically offer limited or no historical data storage.
-The Amazon monitor logs data through the Alexa app, but the Temtop M10 is real-time only with no data export.
+• Data logging and historical trends — Budget monitors typically offer limited historical data storage.
+The Amazon monitor logs data through the Alexa app, and the Temtop M10+ now offers app-based data logging via Bluetooth — a significant improvement over the discontinued M10's real-time-only readings.

-• Multi-room or outdoor connectivity — No sub-$100 monitor contributes to community air quality networks like PurpleAir.
+• Multi-room or outdoor connectivity — No sub-$100 monitor offers multi-room coverage or community air quality network features.
 Coverage is single-room.

 For most first-time buyers, what you get at this price — PM2.5, VOCs, and basic environmental readings — is more than enough to identify problems and take action.
 The missing sensors matter most for specific use cases like ventilation optimization (CO2) or basement safety (radon).